 Review Summary: And I never thought I would appreciate the function of a cd player over spin tables.

 “Don’t give it up now” with its beat music influenced guitar opener, brings to mind Johnny Kidd and the Pirates, soon giving way to the - oh so promising - Lyres sound.
 In equal parts muddy/defined, mental/healthy, retro/intro – ductional.
 Lyres care to remind us that they like the Kinks even when not covering their tunes.
-In “I’m telling you girl”, a jam during what follows the intro, sounds like a gal really got Conolly on speed, and he decided to psyche it out with Lyres… it lasts less than two minutes.
-Now there is a fine limit between a relaxed beat and off-rhythm…these guys stroll around this edge sometimes threatening to fall over, maybe because the eaves are “Soapy” or maybe because they want to sound that way, nonetheless it’s not my cup of tea when they do so.
+In “I’m telling you girl”, a jam during what follows the intro, sounds like a gal really got Conolly on speed, and he decided to psyche it out with Lyres - it lasts less than two minutes.
+Now, there is a fine limit between a relaxed beat and off-rhythm; these guys stroll around this edge, sometimes, threatening to fall over - maybe because the eaves are “Soapy” or maybe because they want to sound that way; nonetheless, it’s not my cup of tea when they do so.

 There is also a fine limit of cover ratio that can deter overall value when exceeded.
 An equal percentage of adequate to good covers, providing the backbone for this release makes me stroll around slippery ledges too you know.
-So… some tracks on side B would disrupt the heart steady beat of Boston’s suburbia, four tracks ranging around the pass mark or a hint higher and an intro cluster of superb originals keeping me hard steady from falling, may rank "On Fyre", a necessary purchase for all the garage-rock enthusiasts or those who seek out a convincing retrospective 80s glimpse to the 60s.
+So, some tracks on side B would disrupt the heart steady beat of Boston’s suburbia, four tracks ranging around the pass mark or a hint higher and an intro cluster of superb originals keeping me hard steady from falling, may rank "On Fyre" a necessary purchase for all the garage-rock enthusiasts, or all those who seek out a convincing retrospective 80s glimpse to the 60s.
 The rest may want to keep the skip button handy after the first bunch, though if they miss them, they are in for a huge loss.

-As for me; I never thought I would appreciate the function of a cd player over spin tables and if the couple of “Don’t Give it up Now” and “Help you Ann” were singles, I confess that I would be hitting the five button hard in an effort to court them.
+As for me, I never thought I would appreciate the function of a cd player over spin tables, and if the couple of “Don’t Give it up Now” and “Help you Ann” were singles, I confess that I would be hitting the five button hard in an effort to court them.